The Impact of Extending Childcare on Female Labor in Chile

 Context of the evaluation

 Many Chilean women cite childcare responsibilities as the main reason why they do not seek employment.
 In Chile, the government provides free public childcare for children younger than age 5, but free care for children older than 5 is rare.
-One exception is the government-sponsored 4-7 Program, which offers three hours of public afterschool childcare for children between the ages of 6 and 13.
+One exception is the government-sponsored 4-7 Program, which offers three hours of free afterschool childcare at public schools for children between the ages of 6 and 13.
+The program exposed children to recreational activities such as art, sports, and games and devoted very few resources to academic activities.
+The program was designed to support the female workforce, and was overseen by the Ministry of Women and Gender Equity of Chile.

 Details of the intervention

-Researchers conducted a randomized evaluation to measure the effect of the 4-7 Program, a free, three-hour after-school program for children ages 6-13 , on women’s employment and labor force participation.
+Researchers conducted a randomized evaluation to measure the effect of the 4-7 Program on women’s employment and labor force participation.
 The study included 25 schools that offered the program for the first time in 2012.
 Among 2,110 eligible women across all schools, 1,137 randomly selected women were offered the program, while the remaining 973 eligible women were not, and formed the comparison group.
+In addition to the mothers, the study participants included the 1,358 eligible children whose mothers were selected to be offered the program, and the 1,208 children in the comparison group whose mothers were not offered the program.

 Results and policy lessons

 Offering the 4-7 Program increased mothers’ employment and participation in the labor force.
-The program also increased the use of daycare for young children who were ineligible for the program, suggesting that women need childcare for all their children in order to join the labor market .
+The program also increased the use of daycare for young children who were ineligible for the program, suggesting that women need childcare for all their children in order to join the labor market.
+Additionally, the program did not improve school outcomes for children on average, but did improve the attendance and grades of children who previously were not supervised by a parent during after-school hours.

 Female labor force participation and employment: Offering the program increased mothers’ labor force participation and employment.
 Offering the program increased mothers’ labor force participation by 4.3 percentage points, from 60.5 percent in the comparison group (a 7 percent increase).
 Since the program did not influence the availability of jobs in the market, the program had a positive, but smaller, impact on mothers’ employment.
 Offering the program increased the probability of mothers working at least one month per year by 3.4 percentage points, from 71.6 percent in the comparison group (a 5 percent increase).

-Differing impacts: The positive effect on labor force participation was larger for women who were not working before the program with children under age 6.
+Differing impacts: The positive effect on labor force participation was larger for women with children under age six who were not working before the program began.
 In this subgroup, offering the program increased labor force participation by 19 percentage points, from 22.9 percent in the comparison group.
 In line with these results, offering the 4-7 Program increased the use of formal childcare services for children under 6 years old by 6.5 percentage points, from 7.8 percent in the comparison group.
-These results suggest that the 4-7 program effectively lifted the highest barrier women in this subgroup faced to entering the labor market—finding childcare for their older children—allowing them to take full advantage of the supply of available free childcare for younger children .
-However, the program had no impact on labor force participation for women without children under the age of 6, who were not working before the program.
+These results suggest that the 4-7 Program effectively lifted the greatest barrier to entering the labor market that women in this subgroup faced—finding childcare for their older children—allowing them to take full advantage of the existing supply of free childcare for younger children.
+However, the program had no impact on labor force participation for women without children under the age of 6 who were not working before the program.

 Income and spending: While the program had no average impact on monthly income or stress levels, it increased women’s expenditures on themselves and on their children’s education.

-Taken together, these results imply that increasing access to afterschool care can increase female labor force participation, but it is not a universal solution.
+Taken together, these results imply that increasing access to after-school care can increase female labor force participation, but it is not a universal solution.
 Particularly for women with less labor market experience, additional policies might be needed.
+Likewise, a safe environment and adult supervision provided by after-school care might increase children’s attendance rates and academic achievement, but the impacts do not appear universal.
+Governments may want to consider alternative after-school care options when designing eligibility criteria for public after-school programs.